masonj188/dotfiler/README.md

 **name**: A dotfile name has no meaning other than as a way to differentiate it to the user

-**filepath**: the path in the current directory where the dotfile resides
+**filepath**: the path in the current directory where the dotfile/config directory resides

 **hosts**: A list of hosts to apply this dotfile to

-**hostname**: Hostname of the computer to apply this dotfile to
+**hostname**: Hostname of the computer to apply this dotfile/directory to

-**path**: Full path and filename of where to put the dotfile on this host
+**path**: Full path and filename of where to put the dotfile/directory on this host

 **frozen**: boolean determining whether this host is "frozen" for this dotfile, meaning to skip it for now